maigonzalezh/MultispeciesPromoterClassifier/README.md

   - **pytorch/**: Includes configurations and scripts necessary to set up and run a PyTorch environment within a Docker container.
   - **tensorflow/**: Contains configurations and scripts to establish a TensorFlow environment in Docker.
 Additionally, specific entry point scripts are included in the `entrypoints/` subfolder, such as `build_dataset.sh` for dataset generation and `entrypoint.sh` as the main startup script for the container for training/tuning RF and CNN models.

-- **notebooks/**: Contains Jupyter notebooks used for generated datasets and DNABERT latent space analysis.
+- **notebooks/**: Contains Jupyter notebooks used for exploratory data analysis, and DNABERT analysis (latent space and genoma evaluation)

 - **scripts/**: Includes all scripts used in the project, including common scripts, model definitions, data preprocessing, experiment execution, and utility functions.